-While McCormick has historically combined the roles of chairman and chief executive officer, we combine or separate the roles based on the needs of the Company and its shareholders at any particular time.
-Most recently, the Company recombined the roles after a transition in corporate leadership with Mr. Kurzius now serving as Chairman, President and Chief Executive Officer.
-This structure provides a bridge between management and the Board, thus helping to ensure that both act with commonality of purpose with efficient communication between them.
+The Company's Board is led by our Chairman, Lawrence E. Kurzius, who is also our President and Chief Executive Officer.
+McCormick has historically combined the roles of chairman and chief executive officer, though we have separated the roles based on the needs of the Company and its stockholders at certain times.
+The Board of Directors believes that the Company currently is and has been well served by a combined structure, as it provides a bridge between management and the Board, thus helping to ensure that both act with commonality of purpose with efficient communication between them.
 The Board believes that the CEO is best able to bring key business issues and stockholder interests to the Board's attention, given his in-depth understanding of the Company.
 As well, this structure helps ensure accountability for the actions and strategic direction of the Company, and ensures that the Company presents its message and strategy to stockholders, employees and customers with a unified voice.

 The Board also has the position of Lead Director who provides additional independent oversight of senior management and board matters in our current structure where the Chairman is not an independent director.
 The selection of a lead director is meant to facilitate, and not to inhibit, communication among the directors or between any of them and the Chairman and CEO.
 Accordingly, directors are encouraged to continue to communicate among themselves and directly with the Chairman and CEO.
 The independent directors, meeting in executive session in November 2009, selected Michael D. Mangan to serve as the Lead Director, and he continues to act in that role.
 The duties of the Lead Director are to (i) preside at executive sessions of the Board, and brief the Chairman and CEO, as needed, following such sessions; (ii) preside at meetings of the Board where the Chairman is not present; (iii) call meetings of the independent directors; (iv) provide input on Board agendas and meeting schedules; (v) provide feedback to the Chairman and CEO on the quality of information received from management; and (vi) participate with the Chairman and CEO, and the Nominating/Corporate Governance Committee in interviewing Board candidates.
-The Lead Director position has a two-year term.
-In November 2015, the Board determined that Mr. Mangan (subject to his re-election to the Board of Directors by the stockholders) would continue as Lead Director for an additional two year term, beginning in November 2015.
+The Lead Director position generally has had a two-year term.
+In November 2017, the Board determined to extend Mr. Mangan's current term through March 2018 to align the selection of the Lead Director with the annual shareholders meeting and other Board and Committee appointment decisions.